 Faster diagnostics and field pen side tests are required, along with the development of more effective and specific differential tests.
 Lateral flow devices for virus detection are now available but not yet for distinguishing between all seven serotypes.
 Prototypes exist for portable units that detect viral RNA with high sensitivity.
 The development of improved rapid and inexpensive diagnostic assays would assist in surveillance.
-A constraint is the lack of sufficient panels for test validation across all serotypes and species.
+The lack of sufficient panels for test validation across all serotypes and species is a constraint.